-Cola and honey: Exploring food riddles in rhythm disturbancesJune 25th, 2013 in Cardiology /
+Cola and honey: Exploring food riddles in rhythm disturbancesJune 25, 2013 in Medicine & Health / Cardiology

 Drinking excessive amounts of cola and eating honey made from the pollen of Rhododendrons can cause unusual syncope (fainting) and symptoms of arrhythmia, report two case studies presented as abstracts at the EHRA EUROPACE 2013 meeting, in Athens 23 to 26 June.

 "Both these studies underline the importance of clinicians taking detailed medical histories for patients with unexplained arrhythmias and including questions about their dietary intakes," says Professor Andreas Goette, the EHRA Scientific Programme Committee chairperson.